WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

     - `research_fields` - The relevant research fields for the position
     - `languages_required` - The programming languages that the student should be competent in
     - `additional_requirements` - Any other requirements that the professor would like applicants to have
-    - `applications` - A one-to-many relationship repreqenting submitted applications for the position
+    - `applications` - A one-to-many relationship representing submitted applications for the position
     - `faculty_id` - A foreign-key representing the faculty member that created the position

   * Application - The Application table represents a student-submitted application for a research field